Zymbit-Docs/docs/content/bootware/troubleshooting/_index.md

 ### Issues

+#### Release 1.2.2-01

+* Incorporates fixes from 1.2.0.
+There are no known open issues in 1.2.2 at this time.

 #### Release 1.2.0-30

 *  *Issue #168:*  Correction for change in latest Bookworm 11/19 update. /etc/initramfs-tools/initramfs.conf switched to MODULES=dep, which ended up not including all necessary modules in initramfs images.
 Bootware will change back to MODULES=most prior to creating images.